Romkin7/klarna-checkout-node/README.md

 ## &#128190; Install

-You can install `klarna-checkout-node` with npm, yarn or pnpm.
+You can install `klarna-checkout-sdk` with npm, yarn or pnpm.

 ### Using npm:

-`npm install klarna-checkout-node --save`
+`npm install klarna-checkout-sdk --save`

 ### Using yarn:

-`yarn add klarna-checkout-node`
+`yarn add klarna-checkout-sdk`

 ### Using pnpm:

-`pnpm add klarna-checkout-node`
+`pnpm add klarna-checkout-sdk`

 ## Usage

-`klarna-checkout-node` is shipped with full support for TypeScript, ESM Modules and Commonjs.
+`klarna-checkout-sdk` is shipped with full support for TypeScript, ESM Modules and Commonjs.
 This means that package can be used with `import` &amp; `export` syntax and `module.exports` &amp; `require` syntax.